Equality Will Just Sort Itself Out

 It is true that not all successful filmmakers went through a degree but surely this evidence has got to count for something?

 A big problem for women is finding the companies that will fund their projects due to the statistical evidence that women make less money at the box office than men.
-Again we are at a disadvantage to our percentage of directors.
-Mr O’Hare suggests that one great female directed film will change all this but I’ve seen many a fantastic female films released which has still left the funding situation where it is.
+Again we are at a disadvantage due to our percentage of directors.
+Mr O’Hare suggests that one great female directed film will change all this but I’ve seen many fantastic female directed films released, which has still left the funding situation where it is.

 It comes down to not only changing how the film industry views women but how society views women.
 We need trust that we can do any job just as good as a man.
 Being blind sighted by misogynistic companies has nothing to do with whether women want the job or not.
 We’re here.
 We want to make films.
 Let us make films!

 Want to show your support for the blog?
 Consider Donating!